Art Therapy in Tennessee

 Art therapy tools, in many instances, allow someone the opportunity to physically express the devastation caused by prolonged substance dependency when, otherwise, it is verbally difficult.
 Talking through traumatic experiences takes time and some may not be ready to discuss specific events for years.
-Additionally, some matters are simply too difficult to convey through spoken word.
+Additionally, some matters are simply too difficult to convey through the spoken word.
 Some feelings are emotions are indescribable.

 Fortunately, for these seemingly incommunicable sensations and experiences, we have art.
 In addition to acting as a method of communication, art therapy teaches alcohol rehab and drug rehab residents to relax without the use of drugs or alcohol.
 Art, in and of itself, often proves extremely therapeutic and we believe in the healing properties of this creative medium.
-Our alcohol rehabilitation and drug rehabilitation center promotes recovery through creativity and incorporate painting, drawing, sculpture, collage, and other media of artistic expression to facilitate healing, self-discovery, and growth.
+Our alcohol rehabilitation and drug rehabilitation center promotes recovery through creativity and incorporates painting, drawing, sculpture, collage, and other media of artistic expression to facilitate healing, self-discovery, and growth.

 What is Art Therapy?